intel/linux-sgx/sdk/emm/README.md

 with dynamic expansion capabilities, mmap/mprotect/pthread API implementations for enclaves, dynamic code loader and JIT compilers,etc.

-This implementation aims to be reusable in any SGX runtime that provides a minimal C runtime (malloc required) and implements the abstraction layer APIs as defined in [sgx_mm_rt_abstraction.h](include/sgx_mm_rt_abstraction.h).
+This implementation aims to be reusable in any SGX runtime that provides a minimal C runtime and implements the abstraction layer APIs as defined in [sgx_mm_rt_abstraction.h](include/sgx_mm_rt_abstraction.h).

 The instructions here are for developing and testing the EMM functionality only.